 Don't throw that milk carton away!
-Why not recycle it?
+Why not upcycle it?
 There's tons of stuff you can do with your rubbish!

-Recycling is really important, but that doesn't mean it can't be fun, too!
-Why not convert your waste into works of art and make rubbish a riot?
+Reducing, recycling and reusing is really important, and it can be fun, too!
+With a little creativity you can convert your waste into works of art and give rubbish a new purpose.

 It's amazing how colourful packaging is.
-You can let your imagination go when creating animals and habitats from household waste.
+You can let your imagination go when creating wildlife inspired artwork from household waste.
+You could even make something to directly help wildlife, such as a bird feeder.

 What you will need